benhowell/benhowell.github.com/_drafts/invocation-matters.md

 Pros:

  * provides a mechanism for implementing [open/closed principle][5] (OCP).
-In other words, if we can add more functionality to our system (e.g. another observer) without changing the functionality of the thing that generates events (i.e. the observable) then we have OCP.
-Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification -- <cite>[Meyer, Bertrand (1988)][6]</cite>[^2].
+In other words, if we can add more functionality to our system (e.g. another observer) without changing the functionality of the thing that generates events (i.e. the observable) then we have OCP. _Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification_ -- <cite>[Meyer, Bertrand (1988)][6]</cite>[^2].

  * removes the need for the observable to know how to call its individual observers (other than by the event handling function registered by the observer).

- * efficient and manageable (in development terms) when many "other parties" need to be notified of events (i.e. a many-to-one relationship).

 Cons:

  * does not execute tasks concurrently

- * isn't great for loops (UI thread, game, long running listener or polling tasks, etc.) where the time bound of the invoked function(s) is unknown or susceptible to slow down in the calling of dependent functions.
+ * isn't great for responsive system (UI thread, game loop, long running listener or polling tasks, operating system kernel, etc.) where the time bound of the invoked function(s) is unknown or susceptible to slow down in the calling of dependent functions.
 In other words, the larger the number of observers for thing "X", the larger the performance bottleneck becomes at thing "X" because thing "X" must now sequentially execute each observers callback individually each time the event they've registered to observe occurs.

  * if for any reason the observer dies or stops executing, the observable needs to explicitly handle the exception.